Is Your Kodi Not Working? Here Is How You Can Fix Common Kodi Related Issues – 2022

 Kodi’s addon searches and streams not functioning

-A little-known error can result in your Kodi addons not performing searches, updates or streams correctly.
-For instance, you may discover that some add-ons are unable to pull any newer or older content, even if it usually available.
-If this turns out to be the case, check your device’s date and time, since its most commonly caused by an incorrect time and date.
+A little-known error can result in your Kodi addons not performing searches, updates, or streams correctly.
+For instance, you may discover that some add-ons are unable to pull any newer or older content, even if it is usually available.
+If this turns out to be the case, check your device’s date and time, since it’s most commonly caused by an incorrect time and date.

 Videos constantly stutter or keep loading endlessly

 However, you can easily evade such restrictions with the help of a VPN.
 You can connect your VPN to a server operating out of the correct location and access the restricted Kodi content immediately.
-For instance, BBC blocks content for anyone connecting from out of UK, NBC from outside of US and so on.
+For instance, BBC blocks content for anyone connecting from the UK, NBC from outside the US, and so on.

 Videos look strange or the colors are off

 If the colors appear to be slightly off, it could be due to incorrect monitor settings.
 The issue is quite uncommon and may only appear in select few videos.
 It’s because every monitor has a different color profile.

 If your video is too large or too small; you may have zoomed in or zoomed out accidentally.
 As the video plays, click on the gear icon, then go to video settings.
 You must look for the Zoom amount option – in case it’s anything other than 1.0, it’s what’s causing the issue.
 Also, ensure that the View mode is set to “Normal”.
 You may also want to check the values for Brightness and Contrast.
 It should be at 50% and if it isn’t, it could be causing your video to look weird.

 A number of issues can cause a black screen on startup or create a blank screen during regular Kodi streaming.
 It may also occur when you attempt to upgrade from Kodi 16 to the 17+ version or when changing from the confluence skin to the new estuary skin.